Banking in South Dakota

 Type Of Bank Accounts

 Checking account: A checking account is mainly used to pay bills.
 When you write a check you are giving your bank permission to take the money out of the account.
 You will be given an ATM (Automated Teller Machine) card to do bank transactions.
-You need to have enough money in your account to write checks or withdraw money.
+You need to have enough money in your account to write checks, withdraw money, or use your ATM card.

 Savings Account: A savings account earns interest on the money you deposit.
 If you save money each month, you will be able to invest in your future and have money for emergencies.
 All savings accounts will earn money from interest.